top of page

 • Hemoptysis (1 point)

-• Malignancy (treatment within 6 months or palliative care) (1 point)
+• Malignancy with treatment within 6 months or palliative (1 point)

 Three-tier model scoring interpretation:

-• Low Risk (0–1 points): ~1.3% probability of PE.
-Consider a D-dimer to rule out PE; no imaging if negative.
+• Low Risk (0–1 points): ~1.3% estimated PE probability.
+Consider D-dimer testing to rule out PE; no imaging needed if negative.

 Two-tier model scoring interpretation:

-This Wells score PE calculator helps streamline decision-making and minimize unnecessary testing when paired with D-dimer results.
+he Wells’ criteria PE calculator helps streamline diagnostic decision-making and reduce unnecessary imaging when combined with D-dimer results.

-The Wells criteria for PE is especially useful in ambulatory or emergency settings where rapid triage decisions are needed.
-When used alongside D-dimer testing, it can help rule out PE without imaging in low-risk patients—supporting safer and more cost-effective care.
+The Wells’ criteria for PE is particularly useful in ambulatory or emergency settings where rapid risk stratification is required.
+When combined with D-dimer testing, the Wells’ score PE calculator can help rule out PE in low-risk patients without imaging, supporting more efficient and cost-conscious care.

-However, it's important to use the Wells criteria PE tool as part of a broader clinical picture.
-The score depends on subjective elements like whether PE is considered the most likely diagnosis, which can vary between clinicians.
-In hospitalized or high-risk populations, consider that pretest probability may already be elevated.
+However, it is important to use the Wells’ criteria PE tool within the context of the overall clinical assessment.
+The score includes subjective components, such as determining whether PE is the most likely diagnosis, which can vary between clinicians.
+In hospitalized or higher-risk populations, the pretest probability for PE may already be elevated, reducing the utility of the scoring system alone.

 For best results: